AlturosDestinations/Alturos.Yolo/src/Alturos.Yolo/readme.txt

 Thanks for using the Alturos.Yolo package (https://github.com/AlturosDestinations/Alturos.Yolo)
 ----------------------------------------------------------------
-Please star (★) this project on github!
+Please star (★) this project on GitHub!

-This package deliver all dependencies for cpu detection.
+This package deliver all dependencies for CPU detection.

-If you need gpu detection please install cuda and cudnn.
+If you need GPU detection please install cuda and cudnn.
-Nvidia CUDA Toolkit 10.0 (must be installed add a hardware driver for cuda support) Nvidia cuDNN v7.4.2.24 for CUDA 10.0 (DLL cudnn64_7.dll required for gpu processing) And copy the cudnn64_7.dll in the x64 directory. (%cudnn%\bin)
+Nvidia CUDA Toolkit 10.1 (must be installed add a hardware driver for cuda support) Nvidia cuDNN v7.6.3 for CUDA 10.1 (DLL cudnn64_7.dll required for gpu processing) After that copy the cudnn64_7.dll in the x64 directory of your programm. (source folder of the file %cudnn%\bin)

-If all dependencies available Alturos.Yolo switch automatic in gpu mode.
+If all dependencies available Alturos.Yolo switch automatic in GPU mode.
 For an easy start please install-package Alturos.YoloV2TinyVocData (Yolo Pre-trained model)

 Example code: